brittLiban/Pixel-to-Pattern/README.md

 - Choose a browser.
 - Then click home.cy.js - You should see the tests by now.

+### Cypress Tests

+- Tests if the home page works.
+- Creates a new pattern and makes sure it exists.
+- Checks if a pattern exists.
+- Creates and deletes a pattern, and also makes sure the pattern is deleted.

 ---

 ## Deployment Process